 Parents are encouraged to be active participants in their child's learning.
-We aim to provide an open-door policy whereby parents can seek advice or support from any member of staff.
-We endeavour to communicate well through newsletters, termly curriculum maps, homework tasks, reading journals, reports, open days, parental workshops and the website.
+We aim to provide an open-door policy whereby parents can seek advice or support from their children's classteacher.
+We endeavour to communicate well through newsletters, termly curriculum maps, homework tasks, reading journals, class dojo at early years, reports, open days, parental workshops and the website.

 Parents have regular opportunities to discuss their child's progress with teachers.
-The basis of all, more formal, pupil/teacher/parent consultations, bi-annual and annual reports is effort, progress, attainment and the next stages of learning in the National Curriculum subjects and Religious Education.
-A crucial element to discussions and reporting also includes children's personal and social development, their attitude to learning and learning behaviours.
-A format for reports has been agreed (see staff resources; reports) and staff meeting time is given to support the quality of the content of these.
-The report format includes a section for parents to add their comments and responses.
+The basis of all, more formal, pupil/teacher/parent consultations, termly and annual reports is:

+- effort, - progress (automatically colour coded by Arbor: Orange/Dark Yellow: progress is flagging a concern; Yellow: progress may need consideration: Olive Green: expected/good progress; Dark green: accelerated/excellent progress), - attainment - next stages of learning in the National Curriculum subjects and Religious Education.

+A crucial element of discussions and reporting also includes children's personal and social development, their attitude to learning and learning behaviours.
+A format for reports has been agreed (see Arbor template) and staff meeting time is given to support the addition of comments (using snippets).
+Autumn and Spring reports are mostly automatically generated with comments for next steps in reading, writing and maths (good level of development areas for EYFS) if children aren't working at expected levels.
+Summer term reports have effort comments for all subjects and a general comments box for personal development and learning attitude/behaviour comments.